Stepper motors require a motor driver, said everybody. So you start searching around for "why" information, and a recommendation.

 - Seeed Sensors

-One active maker, on a few platforms, was Arduino Guy.
-When I pinged him, he recommended this DRV8825 Stepper Motor Driver Carrier, High Current.
+One active maker, on a few platforms, is Evan Rust.
+When you ping him, he recommends this DRV8825 Stepper Motor Driver Carrier, High Current.

 It's more than a chip, I read in one of the technical descriptions, it's actually a "carrier board or breakout board for TI’s DRV8825 stepper motor driver."